ekcasey/tw_ac_vagrant_workshop/README.md

 include_recipe "database::mysql"
 ```

-*Excercise 4: Create a mysql database with the name miniondb*
+*Exercise 4: Create a mysql database with the name miniondb*
 *Take a look at the database cookbook documentation.
 Now, use the mysql_database LWRP to create a database with the name miniondb.
 You will know you are successful when  you can see miniondb when you show databases in the mysql repl.*

 Now all app endpoints should work!